 End your day with a nice tea time, then a typical-cooked dinner made from our locally-sourced ingredients.

 At night, we’ll take a glance the sky to learn about the andean constelation, and take some great shots of milky way.
 End your activity of the day, resting in a confortable four season tent with nice sleeping pads, and sleeping bags.

 DATES, GROUP SIZE AND FEES

-We offer everyday departures with a minimum of 2 people.
-Prices are per person, which are based on two people who might share a room / tent.
+For Ancascocha trek to Machu Picchu 5 days we need a minimum of 02 people to depart.
+Family groups, couple travelers, friends, or even if you’re a SOLO traveler, you are welcome to our team.
+Prices are per person which are based on two people who might share a room / tent.
 The itinerary is described and based on shared services; however, you are looking for a private service, that would be upon request.

 From: USD 750 per person

 PHYSICAL GRADING: 1 2 3 4 5 6